campusbeats/campusbeats.github.io/index.md

 ![](images/M1milestone.PNG)

 ## Milestone 2 Functionality
-This milestone started on November 23, 2017 and ended on December 7, 2017.
+This milestone started on November 25, 2017 and ended on December 13, 2017.

-The task of Milestone 2 was to be able to use the CAS authentication and improve multiple areas of our application, including quality, software egineering process, and most importantly functionality.
+The task of Milestone 2 was to be able to implement the CAS authentication and improve multiple areas of our application, including quality, software egineering process, and most importantly functionality.
 Our goal was essentially to improve our application in any way possible, whether it was the funtionality or adding features to make the app more user friendly.
 Another goal we aimed for was to resolve unwanted behaviors in our funtionalities/features and ensure that every component of our application worked in sync with each other.

 The following features were implemented in Campus Beats during this milestone:
  - A filter/search function in Beats.
 Profiles will be sorted based on filters, consisting of "Style", "Experience", "Abilities", and "Goals".
  - A favorite function that allows users to follow each other.
 User's favorites will also show up in their Home page under a Favorites section.
 Favorites will also show up in the Admin's home page.
  - Allowing users to contact other users to jam with them.
 These users will show up in the People Interested section of the current user's Home page.
 Interested contacts will also show up in the Admin's home page.
  - The ability for our profile page to collect data from the user and successfully create their profile, which will be sorted and filtered.
 User will also have the ability to update information in their profile.
- - The ability to create admin users who can ban "troublesome users," monitor the site, and create new categories for future usage.
+ - The ability to create admin users who can monitor the application by banning "troublesome users" and creating new categories for future usage.
+These admin controls are located in the Admin home page where admins will be redirected to pages that fulfill these controls.
+The page to monitor the app consist of a dropdown that allows for the admin to select users who they feel have been inappropriate and proceed to ban them.
+The page to create new content allows the admin to input new categories in the Abilities, Styles, Goals, and Experiences section.
  - A calendar that shows users when and where events would be held and the participants.
 The main usage of this feature is to schedule scheduling events and see which events are being held on a specific day, week, or month.

 In addition, the overall design of Campus Beats was also updated per essential feedback.
 To coincide with our choice of background/background color, changes were made to updated the overall color scheme of our application and changes therefter, such as changing the color of the menu bar to coincidd with the background color.
 Now, the main, new colors of our application are a very dark teal and white.
 The color scheme was chosen with consideration of the background and other elements on various pages.